SampoHaarala/AI-Projekti/README.md

 The overall behaviour should have the goal of expanding.
 By this I mean finding out more information.
 Depending on the start nodes, values can be set using polarities(positive or negative values).
 # Update
 This is now an older model.
-I'll not upload the code here but check out the NewModel.pptx for how I'm imagining the new model to work.
+I'll not upload the code here but check out the NewModel.pdf for how I'm imagining the new model to work.